 Please note the School does not consider traffic as being a valid reason for lateness.
-However, the School does understand that on some rare occasions a last minute road block or accident may be unforeseeable.
+However, the School does understand that on some rare occasions a road block or accident may be unforeseeable.
 In this case, a child's lateness will be excused for the first day only; parents/children would be expected to plan their travel time accordingly for any day thereafter to ensure they arrive to School on time.

 A pupil will be expected to attend School after/before appointments.
-Pupils are notallowed to take the whole day off due to short appointment e.g. GP appointments.
+Pupils are not allowed to take the whole day off due to short appointment e.g. GP appointments

-3.4 Communication & Informing
+3.3 Communication & Informing

 - Pupils must be in their class line in the playground by 8:25am every morning.
-Pupilswho arrive later than 8:30am must go into reception to sign in as late before entering their classroom. - If a Pupil has a genuine reason for being late to school e.g. due to a pre-booked appointment, a letter signed by a parent should be presented.
-This letter can be handed in the next day if necessary. - Lateness will be monitored on a half-termly basis.
-A child who is late more than three times within a two week period will be sent home a letter at the end of the fortnight, educating parents about attendance and lateness, informing them of the impact on their child/ren's education and the consequences which will follow.
+Pupils who arrive later than 8:30am must go into reception to sign in as late before entering their classroom. - If a Pupil has a genuine reason for being late to school e.g. due to a pre-booked appointment, a letter signed by a parent should be presented.
+This letter can be handed in the next day if necessary.

+Lateness will be monitored on a half-termly basis.
+A child who is late more than three times within a two-week period will be sent home a letter at the end of the fortnight, educating parents about attendance and lateness, informing them of the impact on their child/ren's education and the consequences which will follow.

-- Any pupil, who has reached the stage of being sent a letter home for lateness, will then be monitored for the following fortnight half term and subsequent half-term. - If a child is sent more than one letter home regarding their lateness, parents will be called in to meet with the SLT/Principal. - Repeated lateness i.e. 2 letters in a half-term will result in a First Warning Letter for Lateness, further letters will result in further warning letters with a Third Warning Letter in any single term will result in a permanent exclusion for not abiding by the school's punctuality expectations and measures.
+- Any pupil, who has reached the stage of being sent a letter home for lateness, will then be monitored for the following fortnight half term and subsequent half-term. - If a child is sent more than one letter home regarding their lateness, parents will be called in to meet with a member of the pastoral/senior leadership team. - Repeated lateness i.e. 2 letters in a half-term will result in a First Warning Letter for Lateness, further letters will result in further warning letters with a Third Warning Letter in any single term may result in the matter being escalated for review and not abiding by the school's punctuality expectations and measures.

-3.5 Meeting the Pastoral Team
+3.4 Meeting the Pastoral Team

-Parents must make the time to meet the Pastoral Team or senior leaders when invited to a meeting.
+Parents must make the time to meet the Pastoral Team or senior leaders when invited to a meeting in a timely manner, which is generally considered within 5 working days.
 There may be valid reasons for the lateness or absence and it is the parent's responsibility to inform the School.
-The School will always make every effort to contact parents however if parents do not attend meetings or avoid the meeting then pupils may be:
+The School will always make every effort to contact parents however if parents do not attend meetings, avoid the meeting or obstruct addressing the issue through lengthy delays then pupils may be: